parlance-labs/applied-llms/_mkdocs/docs/index.md

 Beyond prompting, another effective way to steer an LLM is by providing knowledge as part of the prompt.
 This grounds the LLM on the provided context which is then used for in-context learning.
 This is known as retrieval-augmented generation (RAG).
 Practitioners have found RAG effective at providing knowledge and improving output, while requiring far less effort and cost compared to finetuning.
 RAG is only as good as the retrieved documents' relevance, density, and detail

-### The quality of your RAG's output is dependent on the quality of retrieved documents, which in turn can be considered along a few factors.
+### The quality of your RAG's output is dependent on the quality of retrieved documents, which in turn can be considered along a few factors

 The first and most obvious metric is relevance.
 This is typically quantified via ranking metrics such as [Mean Reciprocal Rank (MRR)](https://en.wikipedia.org/wiki/Mean_reciprocal_rank) or [Normalized Discounted Cumulative Gain (NDCG)](https://en.wikipedia.org/wiki/Discounted_cumulative_gain).
 MRR evaluates how well a system places the first relevant result in a ranked list while NDCG considers the relevance of all the results and their positions.
 They measure how good the system is at ranking relevant documents higher and irrelevant documents lower.
 For example, if we're retrieving user summaries to generate movie review summaries, we'll want to rank reviews for the specific movie higher while excluding reviews for other movies.